dora-rs/dora/README.md

 - Using Tokio Spawn to avoid thread locks on CPU bound runs.

 ## Getting started
+### Enabling autonomous driving through Dora.

+Project largely inspired by [Pylot](https://github.com/erdos-project/pylot).

+Thank you the Pylot team for your contribution to open autonomous driving.

 I have made a simple example that can be run with:
 ```bash